malengatiger/gio_android_ios_web/README.md

-# Gio FrontEnd: iOS, Android and Web
+# Gio FrontEnd: iOS, Android and Web with Flutter

 Welcome to the Geo frontend repository!
 This Flutter and Dart-based app provides a user-friendly interface for viewing and interacting with geolocation-based data, including multimedia timelines, maps, and real-time updates.
 Join our community of developers and help us build a powerful tool for promoting transparency and accountability in various industries and sectors.